Wing Review: The Crooked Crow

 Wing Special (as of review date): $3 off boneless wings on Wednesday

 We find ourselves back in West Allis, the epicenter of most of our wing nights lately.
 Thankfully, there is no shortage of bars or tasty wings in this town.
 While we've become West Allis regulars, none of us had been to this bar, The Crooked Crow on 60th, just north of National Ave.
 The Crooked Crow opened their doors in 2020, not a great year to open a bar, but they managed to hang on and their wing offerings looked promising.
 Can the Crooked Crow because yet another must try location in West Allis?
 Let's find out!

 The Crooked Crow offers both traditional bone-in wings or a boneless option, and like most places nowadays, they're not too cheap.
 An order of 8 traditional wings will run you $14, but that does some with a side and up to 2 sauces.
-A 3/4lb order of boneless wings with a side will run you $11, but on Wednesdays they have a special where you save $3 on the boneless wings. *As always, prices/availability of menu items/prices and/or specials are subject to change at the sole discretion of the bar and this review may not be updated to reflect any pricing changes.
+A 3/4lb order of boneless wings with a side will run you $11, but on Wednesdays they have a special where you save $3 on the boneless wings. *As always, prices/availability of menu items/prices and/or specials are subject to change at the sole discretion of the bar without the knowledge of Milwaukeewings.com and may not be updated accordingly.*

 While the wings may have been a bit on the pricier side, the wings were huge!
 Eight wings a person is often not enough for the members of the Milwaukee Wings crew, but the giant wings paired with a side was actually a good amount of food, we were all definitely content. there are nine different sides to choose form, with the more premium sides coming with a small up charge.
 In addition to being gigantic, the wings were cooked very well, crispy yet juicy, but I do feel that some of them were a bit under-sauced.